syntasso/instruqt-kubecon/10-delete-a-website-deployment/assignment.md

 Catching the desire to delete is not enough.
 You must also complete the reconciliation by actually deleting any previously created resource.

 In this case that will be the deployment and the service.
-You can find these using the same constructors.
+Find these using the same constructors.

 > 💡 In more complex scenarios you will likely use labels or annotations to create a more robust clean up strategy, but for this scale operator, name will do just fine!